Cmentarzysko Lokomotyw PKP

 The ET22 is a Polish six-axle electric freight locomotive built by Pafawag from 1969 to 1989.
 With 1.183 units, it is the most numerous standard gauge electric locomotive built in Europe.
 It was nicknamed ‘Bull’ because of its size.
 Another Pafawag loc we found was the ET21, an electric freight locomotive produced between years 1957 to 1971.

-The ET41 is a modification of the EU07 locomotive, and was designed for the purpose of heavy transport.
-It is made of two connected bodies of EU07, minus the cabs at the inner ends.
-Due to its length and looks, it is called ‘Dachshund’ by polish train enthusiasts.
+The ET41 is a modification of the EU07 locomotive, and designers made it for heavy transport.
+It consists of two connected bodies of EU07, minus the cabs at the inner ends.
+Polish train enthusiasts call it ‘Dachshund’ due to its length and looks.

 We also photographed the SP32, the Romanian built passenger locomotive.
 The SU45 has been made for universal use, for both heavy transport and passenger transport.
 Lastly, we photographed a ST45 freight diesel locomotive.